 We, Filipinos, when asked about what’s the best place to visit in the Philippines, we often answer- Boracay.
 Most of us wanted to go to this place.
 Most foreigners list Boracay as their top destination in the Philippines.

-We went to Boracay for summer vacation, yes it was ‘crowded’- people all over the world visit this place because it is admirable, it is a perfect place for holiday and truly, it has the finest sand, the surreal sunset and the beach itself is superb!
+We went to Boracay for summer vacation, yes it was ‘crowded’- people all over the world visit this place because it is admirable, it is a perfect place for a holiday and truly, it has the finest sand, the surreal sunset, and the beach itself is superb!
 Yes, it is also ‘mainstream’ and ‘overrated’, because this place is just too marvelous for words.

 How to go there?

 There are 3 ways to get to Boracay:

 1. The fastest way is a flight from Manila to Caticlan which will take you 50 minutes to 1 hour.
 But the airfare is quite expensive.
 From Caticlan airport, you need to take a ferry or boat ride for 15 minutes only going to Boracay.

 2. Second is a flight from Manila to Kalibo, it is cheaper compared to the 1st option but you need to take a van or bus ride for 1.5-2 hours to get to Caticlan Port and ride a boat for 15 minutes to get to Boracay.